 - To encourage more young people to apply and be appointed as Trustees/Directors, and for Boards to recruit/include them as normally as they would any other demographic or minority that adds value to governance, for their skills, perspective and network rather than their tokenistic representation.
 The stats are poor and hardly changed over the last 15 years.

-- To challenge stereotypical and ill-informed attitudes towards young people that block their potential to contribute to society as active citizens – from voting, to volunteering, as doers and decision makers, as campaigners and representatives, through their skills, networks and energy – in particular in the media, the general public, commentators and politicians.
-In boardrooms, in communities and in parliaments.
+- To challenge stereotypical and ill-informed attitudes towards young people that block their potential to contribute to society as active citizens.
+From voting to volunteering, as doers, decision-makers, campaigners and representatives, young people have skills, networks and energy that could add value to communities, boardrooms and even parliament.
+Lets listen, work with and invest in young people.